Bravos-Power/pyoframe/docs/contribute/index.md

 - `ruff check`: Ensures all the linter tests pass
 - `ruff format`: Ensures the code is properly formatted (this is run upon commit if you've installed the pre-commit hooks)
 - `doccmd --language=python --no-pad-file --command="ruff format" docs/`: to format the code in the documentation.
+- `mike serve` to see a local version of the documentation with the version selector.

 ## Additional tips